nhatcher/Clouds-Analyzer/README.md

 CREDITS
 =======

-It was made in 2008 by my student Sandra Ocando and by me.
+This program started as part of the thesis of Sandra Ocando and is now maintained by N. Hatcher.
+If there is something hat interest you here please contact me.